Learning Activities:

 ✺

-These courses offer an opportunity for collaboration and cross-pollination across leadership contexts.
-They are first offered to AWSP members before opening up registration nationally.
+Our learning experiences offer an opportunity for collaboration and cross-pollination across leadership contexts.
+They are first offered to AWSP members first.
+Then registration opens to the 12 state School Leader Collaborative before it becomes nationally available.

 -